webview/webview/README.md

 ## Distributing webview apps

 On Linux you get a standalone executable.
-It will depend on GTK3 and GtkWebkit, so if you distribute your app in DEB or RPM format include those dependencies.
+It will depend on GTK3 and GtkWebkit2, so if you distribute your app in DEB or RPM format include those dependencies.
 Application icon can be specified by providing a `.desktop` file.

 On MacOS you are likely to ship an app bundle.
 Make the following directory structure and just zip it: